xingbod/xingbod.github.io/_pages/about.md

 - 进组本科生升学：普渡大学，东南大学，北航，北理，莫纳什，西工，西电，安大,天大等
 - 研究生实习：讯飞，虹软，滴滴等

-Accepting master students and research interns (AHU students only), we offer:
+## Join Our Research Team!

+We're currently looking for motivated **Master's students** and **research interns** (Anhui University students only) to join our group.
+If you're passionate about making a real impact through research, we'd love to hear from you.

+**What We Offer:**

-- interesting research topics and cutting-edge research projects, not only focusing on research publications but also seminal discoveries and impactful achievements for society；
+* **Engaging Research:** Dive into interesting and cutting-edge research topics.
+Our focus extends beyond just publications to include seminal discoveries and impactful achievements for society.
-- collaborate with top-tier institutes, such as HKUST, Yonsei, Monash；
-- assist you in finding interns from top-tier companies；
-- flexible scheduling of working；

-We expect you to:
-- be self-motivated
-- coding is just a piece of cake for you
-- be responsible and positive
+* **Top-Tier Collaborations:** You'll have opportunities to collaborate with leading institutions like HKUST, Yonsei University, and Monash University.
+* **Industry Connections:** We'll help you find internship opportunities at top-tier companies.
+* **Flexible Work:** Enjoy a flexible work schedule that supports your academic and research goals.

+**What We're Looking For:**

+* **Self-Motivated:** You're eager to learn and take initiative.
+* **Strong Coder:** You find coding to be straightforward and enjoy the challenge.
+* **Responsible & Positive:** You approach your work with a can-do attitude and are reliable.
-- fluent English reading and writing is preferred but not a must
+* **English Proficiency (Preferred):** While not a requirement, strong English reading and writing skills are a plus.

+---

 <br/>